 145, F.S., for elected county officers and Chapter 1001, F.S., for elected school district officials.
 The initial factor component is currently set in law as a constant numerical value.
 The Florida Department of Management Services (DMS) annually certifies the remaining two components, the annual factor and cumulative annual factor, used in the salary formula calculations.
-Traditionally, this annual certification has occurred in late summer, typically during the month of September.
-The salary formula calculations annual certification has occurred in late summer, typically during the month of September.
+Traditionally, this annual certification has occurred in late summer, typically during the month of August or September.
+The initial factor and control of the initial summer and in the salary formula calculations.